halon-extras/avro/README.md

 ### avro_encode(schema, data)

-avro encode data (work with any data serializable to JSON).
+Encode data in binary arvo format according to the schema (works with any data serializable to JSON).

 **Params**